Bristol-SiD-Development/scripts/pylcio/notesOnPylcioBindings.md

     print "    BTag = " + str(pid.getParameters()[ibtag])   + " CTag = " + str(pid.getParameters()[ictag])
 ```

 For some reason it appears that the getMomentum() method of a reconstructed particle object returns around 160 floats rather than the three that are advertised.
-For this reason and others the "pylciohelperfunctions.py" module has been created to hide away some of the craziness.
+For this reason and others the "pylciohelperfunctions.py" module has been created to hide away some of the crazy.